 Employees of the Council are generally entitled to join an occupational pension scheme.
 Non-teaching staff can join the Local Government Pension Scheme (the LGPS).
+The Fund also includes other employers as described in Note P3.
 The LGPS is a statutory scheme, and rules in respect of membership and benefits etc. are prescribed under regulation.
-The LGPS is a defined benefits scheme, in which members of the scheme make a contribution based on a percentage of pensionable salary, and on retirement receive a guaranteed, index-linked pension based on their final pensionable salary and the period of scheme membership.
+The LGPS is a defined benefits scheme, in which members of the scheme make a contribution based on a percentage of pensionable salary, and on retirement receive a guaranteed, index-linked pension.
+Historically, the LGPS has been a "final salary" scheme with benefits based on final pensionable salary and the period of scheme membership.
+Under reforms applying to public sector pensions generally from April 2014, the LGPS is due to become a CARE (Career Average Revalued Earnings) scheme, with benefits based on average pay received over time.
 Full details on the LGPS can be found at the following website: